pwikapanel/illustrator-panel/README.md

 The master is updated *only* when a **new release** is prepared, and is simply the signed ZXP file, renamed.

-To enable both versions to be installed at the same time, the beta version as a separate bundle identifier including the word **beta**.
+To enable both versions to be installed at the same time, the beta version has a separate bundle identifier including the word **beta**.

 ---
 ### Illustrator Interface Files